 A discussion of how organizations’ Capability Architecture relates to their Accountability Architecture is a highlight of the book.
 The discussion equally applies to hierarchically structured organizations and those characterized by agile design thinking.

 A short introduction to this book is Otto Laske’s 2015 publication entitled “Dialectical Thinking for Integral Leaders: A Primer”, published by Integral Publishers, Tucson, AZ, US.
 While stopping short of providing a teaching program for dialectal thinking (now in the works), the book provides many exercises for self-schooling in agile thinking.
-It takes a first step toward a DTF-based leadership program presently in the works at IDM.
+It takes a first step toward a CDF-based leadership program presently in the works at IDM.

 The most current version of this text is available as a PDF, in two separate forms: the text proper (MHD2, 2nd ed.) and a stand-alone version of the Manual of Dialectical Thought Forms, newly introduced by the author (DTFM, 2nd ed.).
 Please order at the top of the page.